wjbetech/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 Morgan is installed just like all other libraries with the _npm install_ command.
 Taking morgan into use happens the same way as configuring any other middleware by using the _app.use_ command.

+NB You may run in to issues with retrieving the data you expect to retrieve when repeatedly calling morgan middleware on HTTP GET requests and reading the content-length header.
+I highly recommend that you look into this issue by yourself to understand why.

 #### 3.8*: Phonebook backend step 8

 Configure morgan so that it also shows the data sent in HTTP POST requests: